thomasnield/oreilly_intermediate_sql_for_data/advanced_sql_class_notes.md

 ## 5.2 ORDER BY

-You can also use an `ORDER BY` in your window to powerfully only consider values that comparatively come before that record.
+You can also use an `ORDER BY` in your window to only consider values that comparatively come before that record.
 For instance, you can get a ROLLING_TOTAL of the QUANTITY by ordering by the ORDER_DATE.

 ```sql